lucax88x/CodeAceJumper/README.md

 ## Features

-- Ace jumps to all matching initial letter on all the word on the document (a word can be separated by whitespaces, dot, squares, etc [configurable])
+- When a key is specified, Code Ace Jumper matches each word's initial letter in the document.
+Words are identified by their separators (whitespaces, dots, squares, etc) which can be easily configured.
+Each initial letter is then marked with a unique char: by hitting a key, the cursor will be instantly moved in the corresponding position.

 ![](https://media.giphy.com/media/l0HlFPNndZgxEHV6w/source.gif)